axd6044-sketch/Bioinformatics-course-projects/Week04/README.md

 ```

 ## To check what are the other accessions which could have been used
+All the other accessions represent different strains of Zika virus.
 <img src="Images/img1.png" alt="image" width="800">

 ## Questions which could have been asked if other accessions were used
+Q1.
+Using other accession/ strain of a virus, we can ask which mutations distinguish the lineages, and if they are under any positive selection.
+Q2.
+What are the differences in amino acids which makes the MR766 strain unique
+Q3. comparing two strains to ask if a mutation in the E (envelope) protein alter the viral entry into human neural progenitor cells (hNPCs)
+Q4.
+How far has the genome diverged between African (MR766), Asian, and American lineages?
+Q5.